 21. I received an affirmation for 240 trips for a total of 180 days for my last request.
 Is this something new and can providers request this extended affirmation?

-Medicare administrative contractors (MACs) may now allow up to 240 one-way trips in a 180-day period per prior authorization request for beneficiaries with chronic conditions that are deemed not likely to change over time and meeting all Medicare requirements for repetitive non-emergent ambulance transport.
+MACs may now allow up to 240 one-way trips in a 180-day period per prior authorization request for beneficiaries with chronic conditions that are deemed not likely to change over time and meeting all Medicare requirements for repetitive non-emergent ambulance transport.
 The medical records must clearly indicate the condition is chronic.
 In addition, two previous prior authorizations requests must have established that the beneficiary’s medical condition has not changed or has deteriorated from previous requests before the MACs may allow an extended affirmation period.

 The decision to allow an extended affirmation period is at MAC discretion.
 Ambulance suppliers cannot request transports beyond the current maximum of 80 transports per 60-day period.